How people witnessed the ‘darkest day in Vancouver’ when a car slammed into a crowded festival

 Adonis Quita pulled his 9-year-old son out of the way as the SUV plowed into the line of families waiting for their food.

-For the young boy, who had just relocated to Vancouver from the Philippines, the festival celebrating British Columbia's large Filipino population was his first taste of home away from home.
-But now, his father said the boy cannot close his eyes without seeing flashbacks of bloody bodies, some as young as age 5, hitting the pavement.
+For the young boy, who had just relocated to Vancouver from the Philippines, the festival celebrating British Columbia's large Filipino population was his first taste of his old home since moving.
+But now, his father said the boy cannot close his eyes without seeing flashbacks.

 A 30-year-old Vancouver man was arrested at the scene after initially being apprehended by bystanders.
 The British Columbia Prosecution Service charged Kai-Ji Adam Lo with eight counts of second degree murder on Sunday and said more charges were possible.